AVD-RDDAM/avd-rddam-azure-powershell/src/DesktopVirtualization/DesktopVirtualization.Autorest/docs/Az.DesktopVirtualization.md

 Expands and Lists MSIX packages in an Image, given the Image Path.

 ### [Get-AzWvdActiveSessionHostConfiguration](Get-AzWvdActiveSessionHostConfiguration.md)
-Get the ActiveSessionHostConfiguration for the hostPool that is currently being used for update operations.
+Get the ActiveSessionHostConfiguration for the hostPool that is currently being used for get operations.

 ### [Get-AzWvdAppAttachPackage](Get-AzWvdAppAttachPackage.md)
 Get an app attach package.